 The first two tests are easily met in the present case.
 Potters are entirely without fault in this transaction.
 They tendered their 1985 installment payment to Oster before the forfeiture, and no additional payments were due until 1986.
 On the question of materiality, Oster’s loss of equitable title to the homestead by forfeiture caused not only substantial, but total breach of his obligation to insure peaceful possession and convey marketable title under the Oster-Potter contract.

 First, Potters did not sue for expectancy damages.
 Theirs was not a claim based on the benefit they would have received had the contract been fulfilled; theirs was a claim for restitution of sums paid which unjustly enriched Oster at their expense.
 By selecting the remedy of rescission and restitution, rather than expectation or reliance damages, Potters chose what is usually the smallest awardable recovery.
-See Farnsworth, at 814.
-Though declining land values may have motivated their selection of remedies in this case, their motive for exercising a legal right to rescind is immaterial if the remedy is otherwise appropriate.
-Binkholder, 260 Iowa at 1309, 152 N.W.2d at 600.

 Most importantly, the fair market value of the homestead at the time of forfeiture is an incorrect measure of the benefit Potters lost.
-It fails to account for the special value Potters placed on the property's location and residential features that uniquely suited their family.
+It fails to account for the special value Potters placed on the property’s location and residential features that uniquely suited their family.
 For precisely this reason, remedies at law are presumed inadequate for breach of a real estate contract.
-Dee v.
-Collins, 235 Iowa 22, 24, 15 N.W.2d 883, 885 (1944); Hillman § 7.1, at 151.
-Oster has failed to overcome that presumption here.
-His characterization of the transaction as a mere market loss for Potters, compensable by a sum which would enable them to make a nominal down payment on an equivalent homestead, has no legal or factual support in this record.
-As one commentator has observed, acreages are not fungible goods:

-Unlike the purchaser of goods who, after receiving an anticipatory repudiation, can go out on the market and purchase a market substitute, and therefore suffers damages measured by the difference between the contract and market prices at the time buyer could reasonably cover, the purchaser of real property cannot cover because real property is considered to be uniquethere is no market substitute.
+Unlike the purchaser of goods who, after receiving an anticipatory repudiation, can go out on the market and purchase a market substitute, and therefore suffers damages measured by the difference between the contract and market prices at the time buyer could reasonably cover, the purchaser of real property cannot cover because real property is considered to be unique — there is no market substitute.

 Hillman § 7.1, at 151.

-From Oster's perspective, Potters actually benefited from the forfeiture because their purchase, in light of subsequent events, proved to be unprofitable.
+From Oster’s perspective, Potters actually benefited from the forfeiture because their purchase, in light of subsequent events, proved to be unprofitable.
 But the record convinces us that profit measured *153 by Wall Street standards was of little consequence to Potters.
-This was the Potters' home, the place their first son was born, the place Charles Potter testified "was worth everything we ever gave for it, because we planned on living there the rest of our lives."
+This was the Potters’ home, the place their first son was bom, the place Charles Potter testified “was worth everything we ever gave for it, because we planned on living there the rest of our lives.”

 In summary, we find no error in the trial court’s conclusion that Potters were entitled to rescission of the contract and return of all benefits allowed thereunder, less the value of reasonable rental for the period of occupancy.